rafael-solorzano/Haptic-Lab-Safety-Device/README.md

 1. **Sensor Station Module**: This module reads distances for all three ultrasonic sensors and transmits the data to the second ESP32 via WiFi.

 2. **Wearable Haptic Feedback Module**: This module receives distances from three sensors and, using a pre-defined threshold range, delivers haptic feedback to the user by sending a pulse through a vibration motor mounted on the user's wrist.

+### Code IDE:

+Arduino IDE was used to develop, test, and upload code to the ESP32 modules.